2025-09-13

 Reason #38: The Other Engineers (and Techs) are Happier

-Feeling the pinch from underpayment, see Reason #27, you look up your job title and see 3.69 out of 5 for job satisfaction.
-Then you check the neighbors: electrical, civil, chemical, software, even aerospace.
-They all sit around 3.9 to 4.0.
-Why is ME the outlier?
-The daily reality helps explain it.
-The report is the product, the meeting is the milestone, and the drawing is the deliverable, see Reason #33
+Feeling the pinch from underpayment, See Reason #27, you look up your job title on PayScale and see 3.69 out of 5 for job satisfaction.
+Then you check the neighbors.
+Electrical engineers sit at 3.90.
+Civil at 3.93.
+Chemical at 3.92.
+Software at 3.96.
+Aerospace at 3.98.
+That non-ME cluster averages about 3.94.
+Mechanical engineering trails it by roughly 6 percent.
+Same method, same scale, same five-point survey across every page.
+The report is the product, the meeting is the milestone, and the drawing is the deliverable, See Reason #33 (PayScale, n.d.-a through n.d.-f).

 Even the technologist variant edges you out.
-Mechanical engineering technologist shows 4.00.
-The sample is tiny, so I should keep my asterisk handy, but that stat still sting because it matches what you feel on the floor.
-The technologist stands the rig up (see Reason #16).
-You shepherd the ECO, massage the BOM, and close the CAPA log so production can move (see Reason #26).
-Satisfaction tends to follow ownership of the thing that moves the needle, not the slide that explains why it did not, see Reason #32.
-(PayScale, n.d.-g)
+PayScale shows mechanical engineering technologists at 4.00 on the same scale.
+The sample is small, so the asterisk applies, but it matches what you feel on the floor.
+The technologist stands the rig up (See Reason #16).
+You write the report that explains why it did not move faster.
+Satisfaction tends to follow ownership of the thing that moves the needle, not the slide that proves you tried, See Reason #32 (PayScale, n.d.-g).

 You will not hate it.
 You will just like it less.